 San Francisco patients who experience facial trauma in the form of car accidents, sports injuries, or other traumatic circumstances often require extensive care to restore their appearance.
-While the physical component of emergency care and acute treatment are important aspects of Oral and Maxillofacial Surgery, there are often emotional repercussions that linger long after the initial trauma has healed.
+SF Oral Surgery provides patient-first care in facial trauma reconstruction cases.
+While the physical component of emergency care and acute treatment are important aspects of oral and maxillofacial surgery, there are often emotional repercussions that linger long after the initial trauma has healed.
 This necessitates the surgeon establishing a long-term relationship to reconstruct and rehabilitate the structure and function of the mouth and face.

-Can an Oral and Maxillofacial Treat Facial Trauma?
+Can an Oral and Maxillofacial Surgeon Treat Facial Trauma?

-Oral and Maxillofacial surgery is a sub-specialty that requires years of surgical training and medical school.
+Oral and maxillofacial surgery is a sub-specialty that requires years of surgical training and medical school.
+Due to their specialization, oral and maxillofacial surgeons are the most qualified medical professionals to treat facial trauma.
 These surgeons are on staff at local hospitals to deliver comprehensive care to patients suffering from:

 - Oral lacerations